carlosvaldez1/BankingSystem/README.md

+How to Run the Code
+Prerequisites: Ensure you have a C++ compiler (like g++ or Visual Studio) installed.

+Clone or Download: Get the project files by cloning the repository or downloading the ZIP.

+Navigate: Open your terminal/command prompt and cd into the project directory.

+Compile: Compile BankSystem.cpp using your C++ compiler.

+Example (g++): g++ BankSystem.cpp -o BankSystem.exe

+Data Files: Ensure Account_info.csv, Employee_info.csv, and Bank_Record.csv are in the same directory as the compiled executable.

+Run: Execute the compiled program.

+Example (Windows): ./BankSystem.exe

 🏦 Banking System
 A compact C++ application that simulates essential banking functions via a smart, text-based interface.
 Designed to be fast, intuitive, and modular — perfect for learning or extending with your own features.